 Christmas is fast approaching, and we’re left wondering where did the time go.
 However, while it’s one of the busiest times of the year, it’s important to still make time for ourselves and to still have some well-deserved fun.
 From traditional holiday movie scores performed in candlelight, to seriously festive food and drink, here’s our guide to some of the most festive things to do in Glasgow this Christmas.

 A cheerfully sustainable Christmas market is coming to the Southside, and we cannot wait.
-Rags To Riches festive market will be held every Saturday during December, inviting guests to shop local.
+Rags To Riches festive market will be held on two Saturdays during December, inviting guests to shop local.
 During the sustainability-led markets, over 100 small businesses, local artists and crafters will be showcasing and selling their work.
 You can expect pretty much anything and everything, from Christmas decorations to hand-crafted jewellery, hot water bottles or handmade skincare.
 You should not only be able to support local businesses, but also have some quality time with your family and friends!
 Market-goers will also be able to enjoy mulled wine and food from local vendors, as well as listen to live music and attend festive workshops.

 While we like to encourage shopping independently during ‘normal’ times, the apparent effects of the pandemic and the cost of living crisis on small businesses means supporting them has become more important than ever before.
 Stop by the George Mews shop to pick up a few cheesy treats, or pick out an eclectic mix of brews at Drygate Brewing Co.
 You could also stop by Blooms to choose the perfect plant baby for yourself or a loved one, as well as opt for a quirkier homeware present at the Braw Wee Emporium.
 There are plenty of local independent businesses to shop small in Glasgow, and Christmas shopping is a great way to do so.

-7. Indulge in a Festive Afternoon Tea or a Boozy Brunch at this iconic building
+6. Indulge in a Festive Afternoon Tea or a Boozy Brunch at this iconic building

 As one of Glasgow’s most iconic buildings, The Corinthian boasts five floors of bars, brasserie and events spaces for Glaswegians to rejoice in, as well as plenty of Christmassy vibes to go around.
 And while you’re there, check out their Festive Afternoon Tea options, or the Festive Boozy Brunch on Sundays.
 There are also other dining options as well as things to do this Christmas that can be found here.

-10. Make your own mulled wine
+9. Make your own mulled wine

 A great alternative to the Christmas Markets if you would prefer to have a night in, mulled wine is an incredibly tasty festive treat – and it’s super easy to make, too.
 All you need is a pan and a hob, and the ingredients which can be picked up from any local supermarket.
 Most recipes just require you to warm up red wine, oranges, cinnamon, cloves, star anise and a touch of sugar or honey to taste – and it’s as easy as popping it all in a saucepan together and simmering on low (with a pan cover) for just 15 minutes.